All About Salt

 So with all this I ask why would anyone eat salt that is not purified like table salt is?
 Most people tell me that in the purification process everything is taken out of the salt and so it has no additional things in it!
 Precisely!
 That is the good thing about it!
 Just add iodine!

-So next time you evaluate what salt you should eat, take iodized salt that is white!
+So next time you evaluate what salt you should eat, take iodized salt that is white and each crystal is clear like glass!
 That is the purest salt you can get.
-If you want to eat iron, eat foods with iron.
+If you want to eat iron, eat spinach and red meat.
 If you want to eat radiation, visit Chernobyl.